Esri/featureservice2trigger/README.md

 Just install with NPM.
 You will need Node.js installed.

 ```
-$ npm install -g featureservice2triggers
+$ npm install -g featureservice2trigger
 ```

 ## Usage

-To print the full usage infromation just do...
+To print the full usage information just do...

 ```
-$ featureservice2triggers
+$ featureservice2trigger
 ```

-Here is an example of using `featureservice2triggers` to import a Feature Service of city parks.
+Here is an example of using `featureservice2trigger` to import a Feature Service of city parks.

 ```
-$ featureservice2triggers --clientId=YOUR_CLIENT_ID --clientSecret=YOUR_CLIENT_SECRET --tag=parks --tag=portland --serviceUrl="http://services.arcgis.com/rOo16HdIMeOBI4Mb/arcgis/rest/services/Parks_pdx/FeatureServer/0" --notificationTemplate="Welcome to {{NAME}}"
+$ featureservice2trigger --clientId=YOUR_CLIENT_ID --clientSecret=YOUR_CLIENT_SECRET --tag=parks --tag=portland --serviceUrl="http://services.arcgis.com/rOo16HdIMeOBI4Mb/arcgis/rest/services/Parks_pdx/FeatureServer/0" --notificationTemplate="Welcome to {{NAME}}"
 ```

 The service you want to import **MUST** be publicly accessible.